hy1984427/BDD-with-PageObject/UseBDDInTheRealWorld/ExtractTheStepOfAddingFirstBookToShoppingCartIntoMethods.md

-# Abstract the step of adding first book to shopping cart into methods: getCurrentItemTitle addToShoppingCart
+# Extract the step of adding first book to shopping cart into methods: getCurrentItemTitle addToShoppingCart

 Let's package the step of adding first book to shopping cart into methods: `getCurrentItemTitle` and `addToShoppingCart` in "buy_book.rb".
 An it should look like: